-- Email the Request for Missed Term Work Accommodations form (uoft.me/PSY-MTW) to Keely (keely.hicks@utoronto.ca), and - Declare your absence on ACORN (Profile & Settings > Absence Declaration)
+- 1. Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW), choosing "Other" as your reason for missed work and noting "Religious conflict" in the space provided. - 2.
+Email the form to Keely Hicks (keely.hicks@utoronto.ca).